isomerpages/sciencecentre-emag/_stories/Mind & Body/Hack Your New Year's Resolutions.md

 <p>If you do have some experience in the area where you want to improve,
 though, the power of setting a numerical target shouldn't be overlooked.
-One example is how many marathon runners set a goal of running a marathon in less than four hours. <a href="https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2015.2417" rel="noopener nofollow" target="_blank">A study published in </a><em><a href="https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2015.2417" rel="noopener nofollow" target="_blank">Management Science</a></em>
-<a href="https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2015.2417" rel="noopener nofollow" target="_blank"></a>gathered data from 10 million marathon runners and found that a lot
-more runners "finish in three hours and 59 minutes rather than four hours and one minute," suggesting that setting such targets can help drive better performance.</p>
+One example is how many marathon runners set a goal of running a marathon in less than four hours. <a href="https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2015.2417" rel="noopener nofollow" target="_blank">A study published in </a><em><a href="https://pubsonline.informs.org/doi/abs/10.1287/mnsc.2015.2417" rel="noopener nofollow" target="_blank">Management Science</a></em>gathered data from 10 million marathon runners and found that a lot more runners "finish in three hours and 59 minutes rather than four hours and one minute," suggesting that setting such targets can help drive better performance.</p>
 <p>Reframing a negative habit you want to kick as a <a href="https://theconversation.com/the-science-behind-building-healthy-habits-can-help-you-keep-your-new-years-resolution-219947" rel="noopener noreferrer nofollow" target="_blank"><u>positive habit</u></a> you
 want to foster may also lead to success.
 For instance, you could reframe "stop being sedentary" as "take a 15-minute stroll after dinner each day."